mpuccini/opendigitalheritage-dm/README.md

 ## General info
 This is the Proof of Concept of the data managment module of the ENEA Open Digital Twins ecosystem.
 The PoC is a web app that is the result of the Heritage Science Internship 2021 in ENEA.
 This module allow to upload and get cultural heritage digital data with a search tool working with mongoDB.
 It is containarized to ensure portability.
 More informations on the app itself (not the containerization) are in the [Architectural document](docs/arch-doc.md).
+### Different data store support
+This app can use different type of technologies to store data.
+In particular it is possible to configure the Open Digital Twins to work with:
+ - File System
+ - S3 object storage

 ## Instructions
 This PoC can run in *development mode* in you local machine or deployed as containerized *production-ready* service on your server and/or on common public cloud providers.